List of Courage the Cowardly Dog characters: King of Flan

-The King of FlanVoiced by Jorge PupoThe King of Flan is a man with a Spanish accent and the proprietor of a company that makes flan.
+King of Flan is an overweight man with a Spanish accent and the proprietor of a company that makes flan.
 He produces a TV commercial that uses hypnotism to attract customers, all of whom become morbidly obese after eating too much flan.
-Courage comes to stop The King of Flan from broadcasting on all the networks, and causes The King to accidentally hypnotize himself.
+Courage comes to stop The King of Flan from broadcasting on all the networks and causes The King to accidentally hypnotize himself.
 The company is located at 1 Flan Drive in Flansville, Kansas.

+King Ghidorah

+This is a 3-headed dragon that is not a true villain but is present in 'Courage in the Big Stinkin' City' as a creature hidden behind a door inside an apartment block that Courage enters to search for Schwick's pack.
+It is presumably a reference to the Godzilla franchise.